srinijasirobhushanam/data-tutorials/articles/incremental-backup-of-data-from-hdp-to-azure-using-falcon-for-disaster-recovery-and-burst-capacity/tutorial.md

+# Incremental Backup of Data from HDP to Azure using Falcon for Disaster Recovery and Burst capacity

 ## Introduction

 Apache Falcon simplifies the configuration of data motion with: replication; lifecycle management; lineage and traceability.
 This provides data governance consistency across Hadoop components.